simon-stahlberg/mimir/README.md

 ### Concepts

 - Use prefixes `Is` or `Has` to obtain more meaningful names.
-- Apply concepts only in the requires part to make the distinction clearer
+- Always apply `Is` concepts in the template argument declaration to provide type hints for the IDE.